This function calculates the posteior probability Pr(Y | X, data)

 - Y

-matrix or data.table: set of values of variates of which we want the joint probability of.
+Matrix or data.table: set of values of variates of which we want the joint probability of.
 One variate per column, one set of values per row.

 - X

-matrix or data.table or
+Matrix or data.table or

 NULL

-: set of values of variates on which we want to condition the joint probability ofY
+(default): set of values of variates on which we want to condition the joint probability ofY

 .
 IfNULL